-The simple cheek swab test covers the methylation genes MTHFR, MTR, MTRR, MTHFD1, PEMT, CBS and COMT genes which are essential to the methylation process.
+The simple cheek swab test covers the methylation genes MTHFR, MTR, MTRR, MTHFD1, PEMT, CBS and COMT which are essential to the methylation process.

 Methylation is a vital biochemical process that impacts numerous functions, including: